What Is the Meta Loop?

 Pattern Discovery

-Over time, you'll notice patterns: certain types of prompts consistently produce better results, certain sequences save the most time, certain contexts are always needed.
+Over time, you'll notice patterns: certain types of prompts consistently produce better results, certain sequences save the most time, certain contexts are frequently needed.
 Capture these patterns explicitly — they become your personal methodology.

 Skill Compounding